gGonz/django-socialnetworks/README.rst

 Global:

--  COOKIE\_MAX\_AGE: The max age of the cookies if you are storing social account data in cookies.
+-  ``COOKIE_MAX_AGE``: The max age of the cookies if you are storing social account data in cookies.
 Defaults to 900.
--  EMAIL\_IS\_USERNAME: Tell whether the email is used as username in the site.
+-  ``EMAIL_IS_USERNAME``: Tell whether the email is used as username in the site.
 Defaults to True.
--  ACTIVATE\_ALREADY\_REGISTERED\_USERS: Tell wheter to activate already registed but inactive users whose match a profile retrieved from the service's API.
+-  ``ACTIVATE_ALREADY_REGISTERED_USERS``: Tell wheter to activate
+   already registed but inactive users whose match a profile retrieved from the service's API.
 This is useful if you implement registration by sending an activation link and allow social login/registration at the same time.
 Defaults to False.
--  SETUP\_TEMPLATE: The name of the template used to render the setup view if needed.
+-  ``SETUP_TEMPLATE``: The name of the template used to render the setup view if needed.
--  SETUP\_FORM\_CLASS: The name of the form class to be used to complete the setup process if needed.
+-  ``SETUP_FORM_CLASS``: The name of the form class to be used to complete the setup process if needed.

 App specific:

--  APP\_ID: The id of your app given by the service.
+-  ``APP_ID``: The id of your app given by the service.
--  APP\_SECRET: The secret key of your app given by the service.
+-  ``APP_SECRET``: The secret key of your app given by the service.
--  APP\_ACCESS\_TOKEN: The access token of your app if required/given by the service (Facebook).
+-  ``APP_ACCESS_TOKEN``: The access token of your app if required/given by the service (Facebook).
--  SCOPE: A list of strings representing the scope of the tokens to be generated, you must check the available scopesprovided by the service you are using and it may require your app to be configured to request these scopes.
+-  ``SCOPE``: A list of strings representing the scope of the tokens to be generated, you must check the available scopesprovided by the service you are using and it may require your app to be configured to request these scopes.
 By default it tries to request the email in the way it is provided specifically by each service.
--  SESSION\_KEY: The key to be used to store the relevant OAuth process data in the user's session.
+-  ``SESSION_KEY``: The key to be used to store the relevant OAuth process data in the user's session.
 Defaults to 'dsn' + the representative letters of each service, ie, 'dsnfb', 'dsntw', etc.
--  SESSION\_FIELDS: The retrieved fields from the service's API that will be stored in the user's session if you are using cookies to store social account data.
+-  ``SESSION_FIELDS``: The retrieved fields from the service's API that will be stored in the user's session if you are using cookies to store social account data.
--  SETUP\_URL\_NAME: A custom url name for redirect the users to complete the account setup.
+-  ``SETUP_URL_NAME``: A custom url name for redirect the users to complete the account setup.
 This url name must be provided in the format 'namespace:url-name' since it will be resolved by using django.core.urlresolvers.reverse.
 This setting is useful if you want